 Terraforming Earth is a roguelite puzzle-platformer set in the not-so-distant future when one day all life disappears from the Solar System.

-The player controls three separate robots with different abilities, a' la Lost Vikings.
-They must work together to finish each procedurally generated level and solve the mystery.
+The player controls three separate robots with different abilities, a' la Lost Vikings and Trine.
+They must work together to solve each procedurally generated level and uncover the mystery.

 Inspired by the amazing space and time-manipulating abilities introduced by Portal and Braid, Andras Csibi set out to create puzzles that rely on the combination of these superpowers.
 He reached back to the "single player co-op" format of Lost Vikings to bring together space, time, and gravity-warping game mechanics.